Damitwhy/NA-Share/README.md

   - When user is logged in / Authenticated, on pressing the Comment link they will be presented with the Comment page where they see a welcome message specific to user logged in, heading 'Comment on:' with the title of share to be commented on, the Share and a simple text input area with submit button.
     ![comment-input](/project_readmes/images/comment-input.png)
 - **Comment on Comments**: Service users comment on comments.
-  - When user is not logged in a link to reply on comment is presented but takes user to page that reminds them they are not logged in.
+  - When user is not logged-in a link to reply on comment is presented but takes user to page that reminds them they are not logged in.
     ![reply-button](/project_readmes/images/reply-button.png)
-  - When user is logged in they have the reply link, if they are logged in and own that comment they also get link options to edit or delete that comment.
+  - When user is logged-in they the reply link is active, if they are logged in and own that comment they also get link options to edit or delete that comment.
     ![Reply Comment options](/project_readmes/images/comment-options.png)
   - Comment on comment form.
 When accessing the 'reply' to comment button users are taken to a comment on comment form with, welcome message and share that the parent comment was made on, then parent comment that user wishes to comment on, a simple text-area with '@*parent-user*' username pre-populated so it allows user and parent comment user to be referenced.
     ![Comment on Comment](/project_readmes/images/comment-on-comment.png)